Tree-based boosting with functional data: Methodology

-If $\beta_1,...,\beta_K$ are unconstrained, the solution to \eqref{eq:exp} is not unique.
+If $\beta_1,...,\beta_K$ are unconstrained, the solution to \eqref{eq:exp} is not unique, which may cause convergence problems for optimization algorithms.
 For example, for any decision tree $h$ and non-zero real values $b_1, ..., b_k$, where the value at which the $j$-th input of $h$ is split is multiplied by $b_j$ in $\tilde{h}$.
-To avoid this issue, we introduce conditions under which $h$, $\beta_1$, ..., and $\beta_K$ are identifiable up to sign changes of each $\beta_j$:
+To avoid this issue, we introduce conditions under which $h$, $\beta_1$, ..., and $\beta_K$ are identifiable up to sign changes of each $\beta_j$.
+Similar conditions have been considered previously in the literature, see e.g. \cite{ait2008cross} and \cite{ferraty2013functional}.

 \begin{condition} $\lVert\beta_j\rVert = 1$, for $j = 1,...,K.$ \end{condition}